 I have only dug into the one book so far.
 That first page really made me want to color it right away.
 It had so many fine details that coloring it took all of my free time for four days straight.
-I got caught up on a lot of YouTube backlogs while working on it. xD The other Japanesey book now lives in my bookbag, but carrying a tin of 36 colored pencils around has not proven a great idea.
+I got caught up on a lot of YouTube backlogs while working on it. xD The other Japanesey book now lives in my bookbag.
+Unfortunately, carrying a tin of 36 colored pencils around has not proven a great idea.

 I’ve ordered a better carrying case, one that rolls up, and what appears to be a good handheld pencil sharpener.
 It has good reviews online, at least, between this listing and a more expensive listing for the same thing, but with a leather carrying case.
 The pencil sharpener I got for use at home is this one; if you look at the bottom picture on the product page, it has a really good internal mechanism.
-It’s just like the pencil sharpener I grew up using at home, which lasted forever and worked really well, so I was super excited when I saw that picture.
+It’s just like the pencil sharpener I grew up using at home, which lasted forever and worked really well.
+I was super excited when I saw that picture.

 What I didn’t expect is that the pencil sharpener is designed to hold the pencil in place for you; the faceplate pulls out and keeps the pencil from wobbling, reducing the chance of the tip breaking off.
 It’s really high quality and didn’t cost a lot.
 Yay!